-ASC 200 General Psychology (3CH): An introduction to the science of psychology, its theories and foundations.
-The course is focused on principles and research methodologies, including the following topics: history of psychology, the biology of mind, memory, learning, child and personality development, psychological disorders and therapy.
+D: The social or behavioral sciences ASC 200 General Psychology (3CH): An introduction to the science of psychology, its theories and foundations.
+The course is focused on principles and research methodologies, including the following tonics: history of psychology the history of is focused on principles and research methodologies, including the following topics: history of psychology, the biology of mind, memory, learning, child and personality development, psychological disorders and therapy.
 The aim of the course is to introduce the basis of psychology, provide the foundational knowledge to pursue the subject in more depth in the future, and build an ongoing interest in the application of psychology in everyday life.

-MAT 100 General Mathematics (3CH): This course is designed to develop a good understanding of the fundamental concepts of mathematics.
+E: Information technology or Quantitative MAT 100 General Mathematics (3CH): This course is designed to develop a good understanding of the fundamental concepts of mathematics.
 It also stresses on crucial cognitive transferable skills such as the ability to think logically and concisely.
 Mastering this course will give students the confidence to go on and do further courses in mathematics and statistics.